dialog-semiconductor/BLE_SDK6_examples/IR_remote/readme.md

 ## Example description

-This program takes incoming command from connected mobile phone, encodes it into standard infrared control signal and sends out via normal IR emitter.
+This program takes an incoming command from a connected mobile phone, encodes it into a standard infrared control signal and sends it out via a normal IR emitter.

 A basic IR encoding driver was implemented so that user can add customized protocols based on it.
 With a valid IR remote commands library and proper configurations, this demo can be used as an universal IR remote controller which is able to control most legacy home devices.

-An Android app to work with the demo is provided to test the commands, and can be actually used as a remote controller for selected devices.
+An Android app which works with the demo is provided to test the commands, and can be actually used as a remote controller for selected devices.

 ![Project concept](assets/concept_l.png)